CEO and founder

 Mark has worked with Street Fit Scotland for over 3 years, first as a participant and recently as one of our Peer Champions.
 Mark brings his lived experience to encourage other members to achieve their best.
 Read his story here.

 Stuart joined Street Fit Scotland as a participant in 2017 after years of instability following a traumatic incident which resulted in an acquired brain injury.
 Prior to this incident Stuart had experience as a ski instructor in Canada.
-Street Fit Scotland helped him to change his life around and he was named one of our first Peer Champions.
+Street Fit Scotland helped him to turn his life around.
+He was named one of our first Peer Champions and is currently our Sessional Support Worker.
 Read Stuart’s story here.

 Pascal has been personal trainer since 2008 and a coach at Street Fit Scotland since 2019.
 He has delivered a variety of classes over this time such as Muay Thai, cardio sessions and outdoor bootcamps.